frankfajardo/.net-multiWinSvcTemplate/README.md

 The service names are used both by the project installer during service registration, and by the services themselves to define the event source.

+### How To Use

+A service inheriting from the ServiceBaseAsync class must implement the DoWorkAsync method.
+This method is aimed to contain the main processing done by the service.
+This method receives two parameters:
+- Cancellation Token - this is the cancellation token for the service task.
+It is passed to this method so the method can end gracefully when the service is being stopped.
+- Event Log - this is the event log the service uses.
+It can be optinally used within DoWorkAsync.

+In the sample project, `ServiceOne` implements the DoWorkAsync, whilst ServiceTwo does not.
+So when `ServiceTwo` is started, it runs the `DoWorkAsync()` method from the `ServiceBaseAsync` class, and all that does is log throw a `NotImplementedException`.
+This is by default written in the event log by the `DoRecursiveWorkAsync()` method in the `ServiceBaseAsync` class.

 ### Service Registration

 The project `.exe` can register and unregister the services.